The 1986 Gale Street Murders Haunted Community For One Long Week Before Charles Fedora Was Arrested

 - Charged with burglary at brother-in-law’s property and recommitted to jail in November of 1985, released on bond six days later.

 On May 28, 1986, Fedora would confess to the Gale Street murders through his attorney, William McClusky.
-Despite the FBI’s involvement, the results of their testing turned up no evidence as Fedora had worn gloves.
+Despite the FBI’s involvement, the results of their testing showed no evidence that Fedora had worn gloves.
 It was Fedora’s boasting of the crimes and his belief that he would get away with them to another inmate that helped to seal his fate.
-Though he apparently tried to cover up his crimes, he left the residence with five rings worth $1,200 and apparently sold them for $30 – an issue that also further implicated himself of the murders.
+Though he tried to cover up his crimes, he left the residence with five rings worth $1,200 and sold them for $30 – an issue that also further implicated himself of the murders.

 After the Syracuse Post-Standard questioned Charles Fedora’s attorney McClusky, an article discussing the possibility of Fedora having been high on marijuana while in jail when confessing to the Gale Street murders was printed in their newspaper.
-The news was quickly picked up by the Watertown Daily Times who investigated further, with even McClusky refuting the notion.
+The Watertown Daily Times quickly picked up the news and investigated further, with even McClusky refuting the notion.

 Fedora was facing a minimum of 33 years to a maximum of life and sent to the Clinton Correctional Facility in Dannemora.
-A State Appellate Court in Rochester would throw out the confession later, stating that Fedora did not admit to details of the crime as required.
+A State Appellate Court in Rochester would later throw out the confession, stating that Fedora did not admit to details of the crime as required.

 In 1990, another ruling was made after another trial: 50 years to life.
 District Attorney Gary Miles and family members of Beatrice Percy and Paul Williams had called for the death penalty, Miles stating Fedora was a “‘predator’ who threw the Gale Street neighborhood and the City of Watertown into “fear and rage.”